Tunchiie/CandleThrob/docs/README.md

 When contributing to CandleThrob:

-1. **Code Quality**: Follow industry standards with comprehensive type hints
+1. **Code Quality**: Follow best practices with comprehensive type hints
 2. **Documentation**: Add detailed docstrings for all functions and classes
 3. **Testing**: Include unit tests for new functionality
 4. **Error Handling**: Implement comprehensive error handling and retry logic